duembgen/duembgen.github.io/index.md

 **June 2025** I was faculty chair for this year's [RSS Pioneers workshop](https://sites.google.com/view/rsspioneers2025/home?authuser=0) in Los Angeles, California.
 After RSS I am honored to be presenting our latest research at the [CCDC at UC Santa Barbara](https://www.ccdc.ucsb.edu/).

 **May 2025** Visited Georgia Tech after ICRA 2025 in Atlanta and gave a talk in [Lunar lab](https://sites.gatech.edu/lunarlab/).
-Thank you, Lu Gan, for the the warm welcome!
+Thank you, Lu Gan, for the warm welcome!

-**March 2025** I will be presenting our latest research at the MIT JTL Urban Mobility Lab's [online research seminar series](https://sites.mit.edu/jtl-seminar/).
+**March 2025** I presented our latest research at the MIT JTL Urban Mobility Lab's [online research seminar series](https://sites.mit.edu/jtl-seminar/).

 **February 2025** Nice success for Marie Curie postdoctoral fellowships in our centre!
 The Inria Paris centre secured 3 projects, for Ajay Sathya (Willow), Frederik Kunstner (Sierra), and myself (Willow).
 This is a great recognition for the research we do here at Inria Paris on optimization, simulation, and robotics.